openenclave/openenclave-security/docs/GettingStartedDocs/best_practices_secure_enclaves.md

     return render_data(blob->data, blob->size); //TOCTOU: Second fetch
 }
 ```
 There's nothing wrong with the first fetch: The value is validated, and the appropriate logic branch is taken.
 The problem arises when the code needs the value again and reads it, once again, from the untrusted memory location outside of the enclave.
 Between the first and subsequent fetch the value may have been changed, neutralizing the size validation, and possibly leading to some enclave memory corruption that is helpful to the attacker.
-Let's protect the code by "capturing" the values.
+Let's protect the enclave by "capturing" the values.

 > When "capturing" data values in this context, it's important to protect against the compiler's optimization, hence we use the `volatile` qualifier for our local captured variables.
 Otherwise, the compiler might optimize-away our local variable, removing the TOCTOU protection.